Tips and tricks against itchiness when your dog is losing fur

-- Brushing: Brushing out the old, dead hair on your dog will make him feel less itchy.
+- Brushing helps: Brushing out the old, dead hair on your dog will make him feel less itchy.

-- Humidity: Especially during the winter season, rooms are dry and this can worsen itching.
+- Remember hydration: Especially during the winter season, rooms are dry and this can worsen itching.
 Don’t forget to place a bowl of water on the heater.
 Your dog will thank you for this!

-- Shampoo: Oily dog shampoos ensure more moisture on the skin and can also be a good tool against parasites.
+- Take proper care: Oily dog shampoos ensure more moisture on the skin and can also be a good tool against parasites.

-- Allergies: Just like people, dogs can suffer from allergies.
+- Don’t forget about allergies: Just like people, dogs can suffer from allergies.
 For example, many dogs can’t tolerate cereals.
 Make sure that the wet food of your dog is of a low cereal and high meat content.
 Ignoring the risk of allergies can be dangerous.
 For example, if your furry friend suffers from a dog pollen allergy, take this into consideration while planning some long walks in the park.

-- Vitamins: Vitamin H, also called Biotin, has a positive effect on your dog’s hair, skin and crawl quality.
+- Give your dog vitamins: Vitamin H, also called Biotin, has a positive effect on your dog’s hair, skin and crawl quality.